-India is one of the key partner countries in RWTH's internationalization strategy.
+India is one of the key partner countries in RWTH Aachen University's internationalization strategy.
 Collaborations with Indian universities and research institutions are therefore crucial.

-University agreements are in place with Indian Institute of Technology Madras, IISc Bangalore, IIT Mandi, IIT Kanpur, and IIT Delhi.
-This forms the basis for successful cooperation and a lively exchange of ideas between students and researchers.
-RWTH's India Office supports and maintains these cooperations with specifically targeted activities.
+University agreements are in place with IIT Madras, IISc Bangalore, IIT Mandi, and IIT Delhi.
+They form the basis for successful cooperation and a lively exchange of ideas between students and researchers.
+The growing alumni network is a testimony to the dynamic relationship with partners in India.

 Strategic Partnership with the Indian Institute of Technology Madras

 RWTH and IIT Madras in Chennai are linked by a historically established and successful Strategic Partnership.
 The International Office supports research activities at both institutions with the Junior Research Fellowships and the Senior Research Fellowships.

 RWTH and IIT Madras jointly coordinate the Indo-German Centre for Sustainability (IGCS).
 The IGCS promotes German-Indian exchanges on topics of sustainability in teaching and research.
 For this purpose, a Summer School in Germany and a Winter School in India are held twice a year, teaching modules are developed, and research projects are supervised.

 The IGCS is located at IIT Madras and offers seminar rooms, laboratories, and offices to support the exchange.
 The DAAD funds scholarships that enable anyone from Master’s students to professors to go on exchange.
 The IGCS is supported by the TU9 universities, TU Berlin, the University of Stuttgart, and Kiel University – CAU.